Andrew Neil launches libel claim against Jennifer Arcuri over Epstein tweets

 Court records show Mr Neil, 72, filed a claim against Ms Arcuri on Wednesday as he followed through on threatened legal action following a heated exchange in December in which Ms Arcuri made allegations about his name being in an address book owned by the convicted child sex offender Jeffrey Epstein.

-In the row, which is understood to have started over a disagreement about the effectiveness of Covid vaccines, Ms Arcuri ultimately accused Mr Neil of being a “paid for pharma puppet” and “on the pedo elite train,” according to now-deleted tweets.
+In the row, which is understood to have started over a disagreement about the effectiveness of Covid vaccines, Ms Arcuri ultimately accused Mr Neil of being a “paid for pharma puppet” and “on the pedo elite train”, according to now-deleted tweets.

 Mr Neil, who is now set to host a politics programme for Channel 4, said Ms Arcuri’s comments were “evil lies” and “vile and untrue accusations”.
 He has said he never met Epstein and said his contact details were only in the infamous “black book” because he had previously met Ghislaine Maxwell – recently convicted of sex trafficking underage girls for Epstein – in New York during the 1990s.